philipcaffeine/azureiot-stm32mp1/README.md

 # Configure and deploy IoT Edge on STM32MP1 board

-For all samples to set up GitHub workflows, see [Create your first workflow](https://github.com/Azure/actions-workflow-samples

 ## Pre-requisites
 * Azure account:
     Bring your own Azure account to keep all your dev works.